Cambridge District Scout Archive

 The ‘experimental (and somewhat unofficial) group’ referred to by Bob Eden was clearly accepted by District.
 If it was a non standard format, for co-ordinating district wide Senior Scout events or sharing skills across groups, nevertheless the district felt confident enough to record its existence in the annual HQ census.

-The end of Senior Scouting and start of Venture Scouts in 1967 ended the District Senior Scouts.
 David Loades completed his PhD and by the end of the 1960’s was teaching at other universities.

 The 20th number has not been used since.